Causal PDE-Control Models for Dynamic Portfolio Optimization with Latent Drivers: Conclusion

 \section{Conclusion}

 This paper introduced Causal PDE--Control Models (CPCMs) as a structural framework for dynamic portfolio optimization under partial information.
 By integrating causal driver selection, nonlinear filtering, and forward--backward PDE control, CPCMs ensure that allocation policies remain arbitrage--consistent, interpretable, and robust to nonstationary environments.
 Theoretical results establish the existence of conditional risk-neutral measures, the projection--divergence duality, and causal completeness, while conformal transport and smooth subspace evolution guarantee time-consistent manifold constraints.
-Classical methods such as Markowitz, CAPM, and Black--Litterman arise as degenerate cases, and machine-learning benchmarks such as deep hedging emerge as unconstrained approximations lacking causal semantics.
+Classical methods such as Markowitz, CAPM, and Black–Litterman arise as limiting or constrained cases of the framework, while machine-learning approaches such as deep hedging emerge as unconstrained approximations that lack explicit causal semantics.

 Empirically, CPCMs demonstrate consistent advantages across experimental designs.
 Short-horizon monthly rebalancing highlights sensitivity to estimation noise, regime-based quarterly evaluations emphasize structural robustness, and dynamic-manifold implementations confirm that tangent-space continuity is the key source of stability.
 Across these settings, PINN-based projections without HJB scaling (V4) deliver the most durable Sharpe and Sortino improvements in turbulent regimes, while linear projections with clipped HJB scaling (V1) or CPCM-adapted baselines dominate in stable expansions under binding cost constraints.
 Manifold experiments further show that entropy-based reweighting is fragile once projected onto a moving tangent space, reinforcing that CPCM’s geometric structure is indispensable for persistence and feasibility.
 Stability refinements, covariance shrinkage, robust neural training, and clipped PDE scaling, proved essential for translating theoretical guarantees into reliable practice.